OpinionOptimization/Opinion/README.md

 graph.jl contains initilizations.

-kinternalmin.jl contains 3 algorithm and other baselines mentioned in the article.
+kinternalmin.jl contains 3 algorithms and other baselines mentioned in the article.